Our Team

 His clinical interests include clinical teaching of residents, fellows, and medical students in the operating room.

-Outside of the operating room, he is a die-hard Sacramento Kings fan, enjoys golfing and likes to explore Houston’s various food scenes with his wife.
+Outside of the operating room, he is a die-hard Sacramento Kings fan, enjoys golfing, and spending time with his wife and son.

 Certified Registered Nurse Anesthetists (CRNAs)